jefferyYu/Pairwise-relation-classification/README.md

 | ------------- |:------------:| -----: |
 | F1_score      | 84.08        | 84.86  |

-which is slightly different from the results we report in Table 5 in our paper.
-- The reason is that in our previous experiments, we use a random seed for both Comb+MI and Comb+RMI.
+- The results are slightly different from the results we report in Table 5 in our paper.
+The reason is that in our previous experiments, we use a random seed for both Comb+MI and Comb+RMI.
 But now for fair comparison, we set the seed in both models to the same value 0.
 Also, in this released code, I reduce 80% negative mirror instances while in our paper we reduce 50%.

 - For convenience, to show our running process, we also attach the "miresult.txt" and "rmiresult.txt" in the folder "runing_example".